Best time to visit South America

 There's a time for everything on a continent contrasting humid tropics and scorching desert with Andean and Antarctic cool.

-Its vast size and altitude contrasts means there is no single best time to visit South America.
-June, for example, offers cool, dry weather in Galapagos, steamy 30°C in the Amazon – but snow and ice will shut down much of southern Patagonia – which is best visited from Nov-Feb.
-Steep contour shifts can mean balmy temperatures on Chile's coast but snowy 5,000m chill just 100km away.
-September/October offers a good balance in many places, with generally comfortable spring temperatures and dry weather.
-But check specific locations – even within the same country – to help you set nature's thermostat to suit yourself during trips.
+September to November is often thought of as the best time to visit South America.
+Several countries experience springlike conditions, with numerous wildflowers and newborn animals appearing with the rise in temperatures.
+Really, though, the vast size, altitude contrasts and varying weather in South America means there is no single best time of year to visit.
+June offers cool, dry weather in the Galapagos, a steamy 30°C in the Amazon – but snow and ice will shut down much of southern Patagonia, which is best visited from November to February.
+Steep contour shifts can mean balmy temperatures on Chile’s coast but a snowy 5,000m chill just 100km away.

 When to visit South America